kazimakgul/navigator-ai/README.md

 - A **component library** for direct integration into web applications
 - A **browser extension** for end-user automation

 Consider it as Cursor/Windsurf for websites and applications.
-Big shoutout to [Browser-Use](https://github.com/browser-use/browser-use) as Navigator AI is inspired by them and currently is a kind of an Chrome extension version that does what they do inside but inside your browser.
+Big shoutout to [Browser-Use](https://github.com/browser-use/browser-use) as Navigator AI is inspired by them and currently is a kind of an Chrome extension version that does what they do inside but inside YOUR browser.

+P.s.
+Drop a star ⭐️ if you want a completely FREE and open-source alternative to Manus AI.
+I aim to make Navigator AI on par with Manus AI.
+Your support will motivate me a lot.
+Thank you

 ## Key Features